Cappenberg Castle

 Cappenberg Castle (Schloss Cappenberg) is a former Premonstratensian monastery, Cappenberg Abbey (Kloster Cappenberg) in Cappenberg, a part of Selm, North Rhine-Westphalia in Germany.
-It stands on an elevation, the Cappenberg, near Lünen and Werne, and is a vantage point offering views over the eastern Ruhrgebiet.
+It stands on an elevation, the Cappenberg, near Lünen and Werne, and is a vantage point offering views across the eastern fringes of the Ruhr area agglomeration.

 In the castle grounds is a water tower constructed in 1899, now a protected monument, which was restored in 1992.
 The approach from the north-west to the main gate is marked by two stone lions on pedestals, standing at the entrance to an avenue between clipped oaks.
 On the adjacent castle grounds are a wildlife reserve and a bird of prey sanctuary.

 History

 The Counts of Cappenberg, who were related to the Salians and the Staufers, were a rich and powerful family.
 During the Investiture Controversy, when they supported Duke Lothar von Supplinburg against Emperor Heinrich V, Count Gottfried von Cappenberg and his brother Otto von Cappenberg led their armies against Münster in February 1121 under the leadership of Duke Lothar.
 A great part of the town was destroyed, and the old cathedral was burnt down.
 Before the Emperor could bring them to trial for violation of the peace of the realm, Gottfried – either out of genuine repentance or out of fear of the Imperial judgment - gave the greater part of his estates in Westphalia to the founder of the Premonstratensian Order, Norbert of Xanten, renounced worldly life and withdrew into a monastery, where, according to contemporary custom, he was immune from punishment.

 After the ratification of the Concordat of Worms in 1122 he reappeared as Gottfried II, last Count of Cappenberg (afterwards better known as Saint Gottfried).
 Against the wishes of his family he founded a Premonstratensian monastery in his ancestral castle on the Cappenberg, Cappenberg Abbey (Kloster Cappenberg).
 For his wife, Ida, daughter of Count Friedrich von Arnsberg, and his sisters Gerberga and Beatrix, he built a nunnery next door.

 The monastery was economically successful, and accumulated considerable wealth, as may still to some extent be seen from the surviving abbey church.
 The monastery was largely destroyed during the Thirty Years' War.
 The present Baroque premises in three ranges were built from 1708 onwards.

 After an existence of almost 700 years the monastery was dissolved in 1803 and became an estate of the Prussian crown.
 After periods under the rule of France and of the Duchy of Berg, the estate was regained in 1815 by Prussia and in 1816 was acquired by the former Minister of State the Baron vom Stein, who renovated the buildings and thus preserved them from dereliction.